-It is the responsibility of the filmmaker to clear all rights before your film screens at the festival and LIFFF will not be liable for any costs if this is not cleared before the screening of the film.
+It is the responsibility of the filmmaker to clear all rights before your film screens at the Festival and the Festival will not be liable for any costs if this is not cleared before the screening of the film.

 The transport expenses of the print will be covered by the owner, unless otherwise agreed upon.

 The projection format must be DCP unless otherwise agreed upon.